MDGrey33/Nur/README.md

 [Custom GPT to discuss the code base](https://chat.openai.com/g/g-zKBLXtfrD-shams-nur)
 ## Feature list
 ### announcements:
-current setup breaks slack integration due to a new and enhanced implementation of the vector db. we will be back on track by 18th of February 2024
+- 2024-02-16: Migrated successfully to python 3.12 and poetry to simplify onboarding contributors
 ### Done:
 #### Capabilities
 - add a confluence space to the bots knowledge
-- have a conversation with the bot based on the knowledge
+- have a conversation with the bot based on the knowledge in any slack channel
 #### features
 - Up to 15 documents in context with every question
 - Up to 15 documents added to context with follow-up questions

 ### Todo:
-- Dockerize the Solution
-- adding a new space doesn't update the last updated date
-- Control vector record duplication and updating records
 - Enable function calling for context retrieval
 - Space management
-  - setup last update date and schedule to update confluence space with log in db
   - create new vector database nightly and on trigger from sql database
 - Refactor
   - store embeds in database